-This is the LEAD POST of a series based upon an anti-racism workshop I developed with a committee of United Methodist Church lay and clergy for the Northern Illinois Conference of the UMC.
-It’s titled BECOMING THE BELOVED COMMUNITY (BBC).
-See below for committee members and a list of articles in this series, and go HERE to see a list of workshops, trainings, and projects—including ones on race—I’ve led and can do for churches, corporations, and other organizations.
+This is the LEAD POST in a series based on the workshop BECOMING THE BELOVED COMMUNITY: TALKING ABOUT RACE IN AMERICA.
+It was developed by a committee of United Methodist lay and clergy persons from the Northern Illinois Conference.
+See below for committee members and a list of articles in this series, the first being a preview of the workshop itself.

 Does it matter if I’m a racist?
 Not as much as you’d think.

 The VIDEO below is one I use in the anti-racism workshop Becoming the Beloved Community, and it explains how focusing too much on individual cases of racism distorts the whole picture of what racism is.
 It’s individual and personal, yes, but it’s perhaps more important to become “Systemically Aware.”
 One racist doesn’t keep racism going, nor do a 1,000 individual racists, or 10,000, or even a million.
 Just as one landlord—or 10,000—who is racist and discriminates against a person of color doesn’t keep housing discrimination going and going.
 It’s systems that mold our personal perceptions and actions, and, behind housing discrimination, it’s the banking system, the real estate system, the appraisal system that matter more.
 Yet our supposed “dialog” on race looks much more like the toon above.
 We’re obsessed with pointing fingers, finding individual villains, searching for persons rather than confronting systems.
 It’s just easier to stay personal, so we take the easy way out, but eventually that won’t help us turn the corner on racism.